 Actuarial Information Browser – AIB

-A tool found on the RMA website displaying crop insurance information for each commodity, crop, county and plan.
+A tool found on the RMA website, the Actuarial Information Browser displays crop insurance information for each commodity, crop, county and plan.

 Acreage added to a farming operation.